Writing a Thesis/Paper

 This part comprehensively sets your work into context with existing work.
 The purpose of this section is to inform the reader, who is also an expert in your field, of what sets your work apart from other work and where it is similar.
 It helps researchers in a field to quickly understand in what way your work is different from the work they already know.
 Provide them this information.

 It is not sufficient to just mention and cite related work.
 You need to put it into the context of your work.

-Focus on works that are directly related to your work.
+Focus on work that is directly related to your work.
 You don't need to explain and cite standard notions that have been well-established in textbooks over the last decades.
-However, in every field there are seminal papers that are not part of, say undergrad textbooks, that need to be cited of your work relies on them.
+However, in every field there are seminal papers that are not part of, say undergrad textbooks, that need to be cited if your work relies on them.